agera-edc/DataSpaceConnector/docs/developer/decision-records/2022-02-07-micrometer-metrics/README.md

 ### Prometheus

-We created [a sample 04.3](https://github.com/agera-edc/DataSpaceConnector/tree/spike/419/7-micrometer-metrics/samples/04.3-open-telemetry) to deploy an open-source Prometheus server:
+In our spike, we created [a sample 04.3](https://github.com/agera-edc/DataSpaceConnector/tree/spike/419/7-micrometer-metrics/samples/04.3-open-telemetry) to deploy an open-source Prometheus server:

 ```yaml
   prometheus: